 - I particularly love that this partition comes in multiple colors: Black, blue, burgundy, green, grey and tan.
 No matter what color your pontoon is, they've got you covered!

-- Velcro straps to secure to bimini middle bows.
+- Velcro straps secure to bimini middle bows.

-- Heavy-duty zippers that won’t snag, on both the inside and outside of the partition.
+- Heavy-duty zippers - on both the inside and outside of the partition - won't snag.

-- Comes with a 12″ x 18″ storage pouch, which is a nice added feature I don’t see other manufacturers mentioning.
+- It comes with a 12" x 18" storage pouch, which is a nice added feature I don't see other manufacturers mentioning.
 If most of these partitions are designed to fold away and store, it would be nice to have something to store it in and keep the dirt and grime away.

 5. KingCamp Pop-up Privacy Shelter